the-hvr/demoProject/README.md

  We use git -m main => to rename branch
  WE use git push origin => to upload all files on github repo WE use git -u origin main => to set upstream

+ NOTE : If we modify a single file, then in that case we can do add & commit together. for this we can use =>  git commit -am "msg" here -a stand for add and m stand for m